Kate Middleton’s Pre-Wedding Meet With Pippa Middleton’s Fiance And In-Laws

 — katie (@kathryn_slc) July 19, 2016

 Spencer has previously admitted to using cocaine and LSD and the Made In Chelsea star isn’t great at keeping secrets.
-He’s often in the headlines himself so any wedding secrets he has will be more than vulnerable.
+He’s often in the headlines himself, so any wedding secrets he has will be more than vulnerable.
 As a reality star, it’s not all that simple for Spencer to stay out of “headline-grabbing trouble,” but he’s promised Pippa that he’ll do his best to avoid doing anything to spoil her wedding day.
 Her future scapegrace brother-in-law even left Thursday night’s party at the “respectable hour” of 11:30.

 What do you think of Pippa Middleton’s wedding plans?
 Will Princess Charlotte be the cutest flower girl ever?